 How To Do Turkish Get Up

-- Hike your hips in the air and sweep the straight leg underneath the body, stepping back and settling onto your knee.
+5. Lift your hips in the air and sweep your straight leg underneath your body.
+Step back and settle on your knee.

 Tips